jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The following amounts derived by a non-resident are excluded from non-resident passive income:
   (a) an amount of exempt income:
   (b) interest arising because section EI 2 (Interest from inflation-indexed instruments) applies to an inflation-indexed instrument:
-  (c) an amount of excluded income under sections CX 56B and CX 56C (which relate to attributed PIE income), as applicable.
+  (c) an amount of excluded income under sections CX 56B and CX 56C (which relate to attributed PIE income), as applicable:
+  (d) an amount derived by a trustee of a trust after the effective date of an election under section HC 33(1) (Choosing to satisfy income tax liability of trustee) for the trust.
 Interest exceptions
 (2B) Subsection (1)﻿(d) does not include interest derived from money lent by a non-resident— (a) for the purposes of a business they carry on in New Zealand through a fixed establishment in New Zealand; or